ASDukakis/CNNs-in-PyTorch---Classification-for-a-Fish-Dataset/README.md

 NOTE: Since this is mostly for my personal use, I've slapped together some pretty barebones description/commenting so apologies if anyone else is reading this :)

-This repo inclues the project notebook, the dataset as well as two trained models which scored accuracies of ~99% and 97% respectively.
+This repo inclues the project notebook as well as two trained models which scored accuracies of ~99% and 97% respectively but NOT the data itself.
+You can go grab it off kaggle yourself